 There is hardly ever a stress-free school.
 That's why it's important that children learn how to deal with stress at an early age.
 After sitting still for hours in class, students need a way to compensate.
 Make sure there is enough time to play and romp around.
 Meeting friends, playing sports, reading, doing handicrafts or listening to music help to relax and can reduce school stress.

-A stable home environment where children feel secure and safe is the best prevention of stress at school.
+A stable home environment, in which children can feel salvaged and feel safe is the best prevention of stress at school.
 Praise your child for good performance and thereby strengthen the child's self-confidence.
 Structure the daily routine so that unnecessary pressure and hectic are avoided.
 Plan time buffers so that your child can devote himself to homework and study in peace.

 Through praise and recognition, you show your child that he or she is valued and that you are always there to support them.
 While praise for good performance should be a given, consolation is also important if the classwork didn't turn out so well.